polysimtools/pysimm/Examples/11_pim_adsorption/README.md

 Please note, that for stable convergence of nonlinear solver in PyIAST core it is better to set good initial guesses of adsorbed mole fractions (e.g. if gas A is known to be much less preferable for adsorption than gas B it is logic to set initial guess of mole fractions to [0.05, 0.95] for A and B correspondingly).
-If the initial guess is and nonlinear solver did not converge, the PyIAST will throw an error.
+If the initial guess is inapropriate and nonlinear solver did not converge, the PyIAST will raise an error.
-To avoid those possible crushes the try-catch block is set to iterate over the range of initial guesses, and use the ones that had converged.
+The try-catch block is set to iterate over the range of initial guesses, and use the ones that had converged.

-### Loadings simulation
+### Example output
-The example will print out the figure with simulated loadings for both pure gases, and for the 1-to-1 gas mixture as well as the approximation of all adsorption by the BET model.
+The example will print out the figure with simulated gas loadings for both pure gases, and for the 1-to-1 gas mixture as well as the approximation of gas adsorption by the BET model.
-The figure will be printed to the file if ```graphing``` option at the beginning of the script is set to `'ToFile'`, or will be shown on the screen if ```graphing``` set to `ToScreen`, otherwise the graphing part will be omitted.
+The figure will be printed to the file if the ```graphing``` option at the beginning of the script is set to `'ToFile'`, or will be shown on the screen if ```graphing``` set to `ToScreen`, otherwise the graphing part will be omitted.